 Entry | File Name | Description |

 0 | $MFT | Actual file table.
-Contains at least one base file record for each file and folder on the volume that identifies what clusters host file data.
+Contains at least one base file record for each file and folder on the volume that identifies which clusters host file data.
 A fragmented file will have a record for each fragment. |

 1 | $MFTMirr | A duplicate image of the first four records of the MFT.
 This file guarantees access to the MFT in case of a single-sector failure. |